 Here are a few ways your team can do this virtually:

 Your team members crave professional development opportunities, whether they’re onsite or remote.
-When you provide them with a chance to learn new information and skills, you increase their loyalty to your organization, strengthen the talent within your team, and set them up for future success.
+When you provide them with a chance to learn new information and skills, you increase their loyalty to your organization, strengthen your team's talent, and set them up for future success.
 From a team-building perspective, it’s vital to give your group time to grow together.

 Here’s how you could do it virtually: